GoInterject/GoInterject.github.io/_posts/2018-03-07-document-new-website.md

 ![images10](/images/Image10.png){:class="img-responsive"}

 ## Documentation
-1. Native GitHub static website https://help.github.com/articles/what-is-github-pages/
+1. Native GitHub static website [pages.github]
 2. Having 2 documentation location may cause issues with having to duplicate documentation.
 An alliterative is to display different documentation based on roles that a users has in Interject
     1. Basic documentation
         1. Mostly graphical